amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Your fulfillment request has been delivered
 </pre>

-Within the [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/), select Logs on the left.
-Then select your log group and the most recent log stream.
-You should see a lot of HTTP GETs.
+In the log stream you were looking at just a few minutes ago, you should see a lot of HTTP GETs.
 Those are health checks from the ALB.

 Somewhere within the log stream, you should see this:
 <pre>